When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Methodology

-\begin{itemize} \item \textbf{Evaluation reports from major model developers.} We extracted benchmarks appearing in evaluation sections of official reports (such as model cards or technical reports) released between Jan 2022 and Nov 2025 by major developers, including OpenAI, Anthropic, Google, Meta, and Alibaba, to reflect real-world evaluation practices and downstream adoption.
-In total, we reviewed 61 documents and identified 190 benchmarks used in at least one report. \item \textbf{Highly-cited benchmark papers.} We additionally collected widely cited benchmarks via the Semantic Scholar API using keyword-based search (further details are provided in Appendix~\ref{appendix:semantic}). \end{itemize}
+We compiled candidate benchmarks from two sources: \emph{1.
+Evaluation reports from major model developers.} We extracted benchmarks appearing in evaluation sections of official reports (such as model cards or technical reports) released between Jan 2022 and Nov 2025 by major developers, including OpenAI, Anthropic, Google, Meta, and Alibaba, to reflect real-world evaluation practices and downstream adoption.
+In total, we reviewed 61 documents and identified 190 benchmarks used in at least one report. \emph{2.
+Highly-cited benchmark papers.} We additionally collected widely cited benchmarks via the Semantic Scholar API using keyword-based search (details in Appendix~\ref{appendix:semantic}).